 The only way the leaseholders will have an opportunity to buy the freehold is if the freeholder is willing to sell it voluntarily.
 In that event it may not need to offer the freehold to all the tenants under “the right of first refusal” by s5 of the Landlord and Tenant Act 1987 (the 1987 Act) if the resident landlord exemption for that Act applies under s58(2) of the 1987 Act.

 Hampered Under Both Acts?

 Therefore the best option if tenants are hampered by the resident landlord exemption under both Acts, is for one or all of them to approach the freeholder beforehand to see if he is willing to dispose of his freehold.
 As a incentive, you may have to offer a bit more than you might otherwise have to under statute (plus a 999 year lease as well).
 The good news here is any one of the tenants can decide to buy the freehold off the landlord in their own name, without having to get a majority or all the others to join in.

-Where there is no possibility of a voluntary purchase of the freehold, then the only alternative for the leaseholders is individual claims for a lease extension under section 42 of the 1993 Act.
+Where there is no possibility of a voluntary purchase of the freehold, then the only alternative for the leaseholders is individual claims for a lease extension under s42 of the 1993 Act.

 If any of the factors that make the resident landlord exemption apply are not present, the leaseholders could then qualify and make a claim under s13 of the 1993 Act.
 So a group of leaseholders would qualify (even with a resident landlord) if, for example:

-- the building was converted to 4 flats, but not by the current freeholder who now resides in one the flats.
+- The building was converted to 4 flats, but not by the current freeholder who now resides in one the flats or;

 So what if the leaseholders do qualify even with a building that contains a flat that is either owned (or possibly occupied) by the landlord?